hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02d-Interact.md

     + `keyup`: releasing a key
     + `keypress` (deprecated): pressing a key or up and release
   + keyboardEvent properties
+    +legacy properties still used by many JS code
+    + not recommended for modern browser
     + `keyCode`
-      + more powerful/easy to use (legacy properties still used by many JS code)
+      + more powerful/easy to use
       + return the Unicode character code of the key
       + triggering the onkeypress, onkeydown or onkeyup event
     + `shiftKey`: return whether the "shift" key pressed when the key event triggered